João Cruz (footballer, born 1915)

-João Pedro da Cruz (born 31 October 1915, Évora, Portugal - 7 July 1981) known as João Cruz was a Portuguese football player who played forward for Vitória Setúbal and Sporting CP.
+João Pedro da Cruz (31 October 1915 – 7 July 1981) known as João Cruz was a Portuguese football player who played forward for Vitória Setúbal and Sporting CP.

 International career

 João Cruz played 10 games and scored 3 goals for the Portugal national team.
-Cruz made his debut 9 January 1938 in Lisboa against Hungary, and scored 2 goals in a 4–0 victory.
-He played his last game 1 January 1942 against Switzerland in a 3–0 victory in Lisboa.
+Cruz made his debut 9 January 1938 in Lisbon against Hungary, and scored 2 goals in a 4–0 victory.
+He played his last game 1 January 1942 against Switzerland in a 3–0 victory in Lisbon.